Fiduciary Financial Advisor: What You Need to Know

 Fee only planners are nearly always fiduciaries as well.
 You will know this from their website or other business materials.
 Don’t be shy about asking outright if you aren’t sure.

-You can hire a fee only planner to do the following:
+You can hire a fiduciary financial advisor to do the following:

 - recommend mutual funds or other similar investment products